dahliaOS/documentation/hardware/Acer/TravelMate-8571.md

 # Acer TravelMate 8571 documentation

-Note: This is not an officially supported device for the zircon version, only for the linux version.
+Note: This is not an officially supported device for the zircon version, only for the Linux version.

 - The legacy build from 201004 onwards can run on it by default.